 When controlling HQPlayer from Roon, use the transport controls within Roon.

 If Roon detects that you've manipulated transport controls from

 HQPlayer, it will stop the music and release control of HQPlayer.

-HQPlayer has multiple options of displaying the playtime, “time”,
+HQPlayer has multiple options for displaying the playtime: “time”,

 “remain” and “total remain”.
 You will want to select the first option of

 "time" in HQPlayer for the playback bar to properly progress in Roon.

 An HQPlayer instance can only be controlled by one external piece of